CSUF-MPA/.github/profile/README.md

-# Welcome to [@dadams-AU](https://github.com/dadams-AU)'s organization site for information related to the CSUF Public Adminstration program.
+# Welcome to [@dadams-AU](https://github.com/dadams-AU)'s GitHub organization site for information related to the CSUF Public Adminstration program.

 ## Table of Contents